The Best Inland Marine Insurance Companies for 2026

 Given the different types of inland marine insurance policies available and their customizability to different business needs, it’s hard to say with certainty what any business will pay, but some ranges and estimates can be found through online research.

-Entry-level, general inland marine insurance policies that offer lower coverage limits ($10,000 or less) can be had for between $200 and $300 per year, and many small businesses will pay no more than $1,000 per year.
+Entry-level, general inland marine insurance policies that offer lower coverage limits ($10,000 or less) typically start between $350 and $500 per year, and many small businesses will pay no more than $1,000 per year.
 Naturally, costs will scale up with increased coverage: the more property you have to cover and the more risk exposure you have, the greater your costs will be.
 Some larger businesses or those working with high-value equipment may pay thousands of dollars per year.

-It’s also worth noting that these policies are often written as an extension of commercial property insurance, though some are offered as standalones.
+It’s also worth noting that these policies are often written as an endorsement to a business owner’s policy (BOP) or general liability policy, though some are offered as standalones.
 This is important because the cost of inland marine insurance may only be one portion of what your business will need to spend overall to secure comprehensive insurance coverage for all your business’s risks.

 Factors That Affect Inland Marine Insurance Rates